 How To Keep Your iPhone Safe?

-This sandboxing ensure that apps don’t share or access the data with other apps installed into the same device.
+This sandboxing ensures that apps don’t share or access the data with other apps installed into the same device.

-Sandbox, iOS Antivirus Apps and VPN can protect your iPhone from online threats and keep your identity safe, but there are things which might compromise your iPhone.
+Sandbox, iOS Antivirus Apps, and VPN can protect your iPhone from online threats and keep your identity safe, but there are things that might compromise your iPhone.

 Here are some important tips you should follow to keep your iPhone safe from both online and offline threats.